epfl-dlab/GoogleTrendsAnchorBank/README.md

 Code and data for reproducing the results of the paper are available in the directory [`cikm2020_paper`](cikm2020_paper).

+For a less technical explanation, see our [7-minute summary video](https://www.youtube.com/watch?v=VACUiY19MQQ).

 # Example usage

 Want to use Python?
 See [`example/example_python.ipynb`](example/example_python.ipynb).